Yieldie/c_cstring/README.md

 # tieto_cstring
-Implementation of Cstring - simple wrapper on char*
+An implementation of Cstring - simple wrapper on char*